home-assistant/home-assistant.io/source/_posts/2023-04-27-year-of-the-voice-chapter-2.markdown

 ## ESPHome powered voice assistants

 [ESPHome] is our software for microcontrollers.
-Instead of programming, users define in a YAML file how their sensors are connected.
+Instead of programming, users define how their sensors are connected in a YAML file.
 ESPHome will read this file and generate and install software on your microcontroller to make this data accessible in Home Assistant.

 Today we’re launching support for building voice assistants using ESPHome.
 Connect a microphone to your ESPHome device, and you can control your smart home with your voice.
 Include a speaker and the smart home will speak back.

 <lite-youtube videoid="w6QxGdxVMJs" videotitle="$13 voice remote for Home Assistant"></lite-youtube>

-For testing and development we’ve been focusing on the [M5STACK ATOM Echo][atom-echo].
+We’ve been focusing on the [M5STACK ATOM Echo][atom-echo] for testing and development.
 For $13 it comes with a microphone and a speaker in a nice little box.
 We’ve created a tutorial to turn this device into a voice remote directly from your browser!

 [Tutorial: create a $13 voice remote for Home Assistant.](https://next.home-assistant.io/projects/thirteen-usd-voice-remote/)